sahelars/ptt/README.md

         uint256 _offer
     );

-    /// @notice Emits when owner accepts offer and gives initializer PTT
+    /// @notice Emits when owner accepts offer and gives transferee item
     /// @dev MUST emit in acceptOffer
     /// @param _from The address who owns the _tokenId
     /// @param _to The initializer address